The world's GREATEST desserts – how many British favourites made the list?

 Bored Photography/Shutterstock

-Cendol is a hugely popular dessert across all of Southeast Asia, with each country preparing the dish slightly differently – and many opposing claims on its invention, including Indonesia, Malaysia and Singapore.
-The basic version of the dish sees gelatinous rice flour noodles, made green from pandan leaves, mixed in with coconut milk, palm sugar and shaved ice.
+Cendol is a hugely popular dessert across all of Southeast Asia, with each country preparing the dish slightly differently.
+The basic version of the recipe sees gelatinous rice flour noodles (made green by pandan leaves) mixed with coconut milk, palm sugar and shaved ice.
 Jellies and fruits are typically piled on top for a delicious, cool and creamy dessert.

 9. Mochi, Japan